dev-jaydeep/lakshya-gk-gujarati/privacy-policy.md

+**Important Disclaimer**
+The content provided in this app serves general informational purposes and is not intended to portray any government or political entity.
+We source our app's content from reliable and publicly available sources; however, we cannot assure the accuracy, completeness, or reliability of the information.

+Users of this app are encouraged to use their own judgment and discretion when relying on the presented information.
+Please be aware that any reliance you place on the app's content is done at your own risk.
+We strongly advise independently verifying the information from official sources or seeking professional advice whenever necessary.

 **Privacy Policy**

 Jaydeep Chauhan built the Lakshya - Gujarati GK app as an Ad Supported app.
 This SERVICE is provided by Jaydeep Chauhan at no cost and is intended for use as is.